Cedar Bluff (421 Park 40 North Blvd., Knoxville, TN 37923 | 865.693.1570)

 Students and faculty in the distance learning community can receive reference assistance through the following means:

 The Librarian Is In

 A librarian is always available at the reference desk to assistance students with:

 User Education Services

-Upon request, the Extended Learning Sites Librarian or subject liaison librarians will travel to the extended learning sites to provide face-to-face classroom instruction.
+Upon request, a subject liaison librarian will travel to the off-campus site to provide face-to-face classroom instruction.
 Contents of presentations (i. e.
 PPT slideshows and handouts) can be posted online via the online library subject guides or via Blackboard - just email email@example.com.

 Online access to over 37 online research guides created by librarian subject liaisons are available on the library website.

 Librarians routinely present and provide instruction to classes at all levels.
 Much of our instruction is related to information literacy.
 To schedule an instruction session, contact your subject librarian or call or email the library directly.

 Equipment Scheduling (for faculty and staff use only)